Adstefnum/KTU-AIS/README.md

 - Redo login page
     - Add KTU Logo
     - Remove extra button
-    - Resize whole page to be more visually appealing
+    - Resize whole page to be more visually appealinm
 - Make the appBar a widget to use on every page that needs it

 ## Design